 Matt Broda is a Technical Fellow in Security at Bell.
 Matt is responsible for Bell’s strategic security direction focused on business markets.
 Matt has devoted the last 19 years of his career to making cyberspace a safer place.
 In his work with international government and private sector organizations, Matt has helped to advance the state of security and privacy in key areas, including cloud and mobile computing, VoIP and multimedia communication, and critical information infrastructure protection.
 Before joining Bell, Matt held leadership positions focused on security with Nortel’s Chief Technology [...]

 Earl Carter has always had a passion for solving puzzles and understanding how things operate.
 He quickly learned that identifying security weaknesses is just like solving puzzles.
-Almost 20 years ago, he was introduced to network security when he accepted a position at the Airforce Information Warfare center in San Antonio, Texas.
+Over 20 years ago, he was introduced to network security when he accepted a position at the Airforce Information Warfare center in San Antonio, Texas.
 In 1998, Mr Carter started working at Cisco and became one of the founding members on the Security Technology Assessment Team (STAT).
-After spending 15 years identifying new security threats, Mr Carter became a Threat Researcher for Cisco [...]
+After spending 15 years identifying new security threats and assisting product teams in hardening their devices [...]